Abstract¶

 As a preliminary to our solution, define [1] as end-of-period human wealth (the present discounted value of future labor income) for a perfect foresight version of the problem of a ‘risk optimist:’ a consumer who believes with perfect confidence that the shocks will always take their expected value of 1, .
 The solution to a perfect foresight problem of this kind takes the form

-for a constant minimal marginal propensity to consume .
-We similarly define as ‘minimal human wealth,’ the present discounted value of labor income if the shocks were to take on their worst value in every future period (which we define as corresponding to the beliefs of a ‘pessimist’).
-We will call a ‘realist’ the consumer who correctly perceives the true probabilities of the future risks and optimizes accordingly.
+for a constant minimal marginal propensity to consume .[2]
+We similarly define [3] as ‘minimal human wealth,’ the present discounted value of labor income if the shocks were to take on their worst value in every future period .
+We refer to a consumer whose expects to encounter this sequence of shocks as a ‘pessimist’.
+Their consumption decision rule is given by

 It is convenient to define ‘excess’ market resources as the amount by which actual resources exceed the lower bound, and ‘excess’ human wealth as the amount by which mean expected human wealth exceeds guaranteed minimum human wealth:

-We now define the optimal consumption rules for the two perfect foresight problems.
-The ‘pessimist’ perceives human wealth to be equal to its minimum feasible value with certainty, so consumption is given by the perfect foresight solution
+We now rewrite the optimal consumption rules for the two perfect foresight problems in terms of excess resources and human wealth.
+The ‘pessimist’ perceives human wealth to be equal to its minimum feasible value with certainty, and so consumes a constant fraction of current excess resources

 The Moderation Ratio¶

-The proof is more difficult than might be imagined, but the necessary work is done in Carroll & Shanker (2024) so we will take the proposition as a fact and proceed by manipulating the inequality:
+The proof is more difficult than might be imagined, but the necessary work is done in Carroll & Shanker (2024) so we will take the proposition as a fact:

 where the fraction in the middle of the last inequality is the moderation ratio measuring how close the realist’s consumption is to the optimist’s behavior (the numerator is the gap between the realist and pessimist) relative to the maximum possible gap between optimist and pessimist.
 When , the realist behaves like the pessimist (maximum precautionary saving); when , the realist behaves like the optimist (no precautionary saving).
 Carroll & Kimball (1996) and Carroll & Shanker (2024) establish that under bounded shocks, strictly for all .
 Defining (which can range from to ), the object in the middle of the last inequality is